 When you’re dealing with grease, and you haven’t been able to blot most of the mess away as soon as it splattered everywhere, you’ll need to grab a warm wet cloth.
 Rub it over the part of the wall with the stain, to loosen the dried grease.

 Then add a bit of washing up liquid with some more warm water, use a sponge to rub away the rest of the grease, and be sure to use circular motions to clean the stain up properly.
 This way, you’ll really work the soap into the grease!

 Dirty walls happen to us all, and thankfully, they’re not too hard to clean.
-A cleaning solution made up of water and soap, or a few drops of white wine vinegar, will be best for shifting these stains.
+A cleaning solution made up of water and soap, or a few drops of white wine vinegar will be best for removing these stains from the walls.
 You can use a sponge or a cloth, either will do.

 Get any dust off of the wall first, and remove any paintings or other hanging assortments, and then start at the bottom.
 Work your way up slowly, checking the wall as you go, to make sure your solution isn’t lifting any paint or scrubbing off the wallpaper.
 And don’t be afraid to repaint if some of the dirt is ancient!